 How you can help him out: Give him a conversation opener, or make eye contact and smile a lot to be welcoming.
 But perhaps most important, give a guy a chance to overcome his initial awkwardness.
 “Give him a 20-second grace period.
 That way, if you reject him, it’s him you’re rejecting—not the frog in his throat or his adrenaline-induced stammering.”

 3. He’s unsure of whether you’re into him.

 Even guys who don’t get nervous about talking to girls can freeze up when it comes to actually taking the next step.
-“No guy likes putting his neck out if he’s not absolutely sure a girl is into him,” Todd says.
+“No guy likes putting his neck out if he’s not absolutely sure a girl is into him.”
 Men are afraid of coming across as “the creepy guy” if they get rejected.

 And, of course, even a men’s dating coach agrees that instead of sitting around waiting for him to come to you, you can take matters into your own hand by starting the conversation yourself.
-Todd says that saying something, anything, to a guy can be enough of an invitation to encourage him to make a move.
+Saying something, anything, to a guy can be enough of an invitation to encourage him to make a move.